R.E.D (Tiwa Savage album)

-R.E.D is the second studio album by Nigerian singer Tiwa Savage.
+R.E.D (an acronym for Romance, Expression and Dance) is the second studio album by Nigerian singer Tiwa Savage.
 It was released on December 19, 2015, by Mavin Records and 323 Entertainment.
 The album features guest appearances from Don Jazzy, Olamide, Dr SID, Iceberg Slim, 2face Idibia, D'Prince, Busy Signal and Reekado Banks.
-It was primarily produced by Don Jazzy, with additional production from Baby Fresh, Altims, Spellz and P2J.
-The album was supported by the singles "My Darlin" and "Standing Ovation".
-Its deluxe edition was released in February 2016 and features collaborations with Wizkid and P-Square.
+It was primarily produced by Don Jazzy, along with additional production from Baby Fresh, Altims, Spellz and P2J.
+R.E.D was supported by the singles "My Darlin" and "Standing Ovation".
+Its deluxe edition was released in February 2016, and features collaborations with Wizkid and P-Square.
 R.E.D was nominated for Best Album at the 2016 Nigeria Entertainment Awards.

 Background and promotion

 R.E.D is an acronym for Romance, Expression and Dance.
 It revolves around themes of sex, love and religious tropes.
 Savage recorded the album while pregnant with her son.
-The album was made available for free digital streaming on MTN Music, and was reportedly intended for release on December 21, 2015.
-Within 24 hours of its release, it became the most-streamed album of all time on the music platform.
+R.E.D was made available for free digital streaming on MTN Music, and was reportedly intended for release on December 21, 2015.
+Within 24 hours of its release, it became the most-streamed album of all time on MTN Music.
 Mavin Records promoted the album by launching a meme generator through the website i-am-red.com.
 The website's interface allowed users to create a meme by uploading their pictures and entering values for the R.E.D acronym.
 Users had the option to enter text in the fields or choose from pre-defined suggestions.
 Users were encouraged to share their images on social media sites with the #IamRED hashtag.

 While promoting the album in London, Savage stopped by BBC Africa's London Studio and spoke to Bola Mosuro about the project.
-She held an album listening party at Industry Nite and performed all the songs on the album.
+She held a listening party at an Industry Nite event and performed all of the songs on the album.
 She also unveiled the album's cover art and narrated stories about each song on it.
 Guest in attendance included Fade Ogunro, Don Jazzy, Dr SID, D'Prince, Di'Ja, Korede Bello, Waje, 9ice, Tomi Odunsi, MC Galaxy and Iceberg Slim.

+"My Darlin" was released as the album's lead single on October 8, 2014.
+It was jointly produced by Don Jazzy and Baby Fresh.
+The accompanying music video for "My Darlin" was directed by Kemi Adetiba.
+In the video's opening scene, Savage plays the role of an older woman who jokes about a wedding party in a room full of bridesmaids.
+The video also depicts images of Savage's wedding gown and a non-linear portrait of a loving yet tragic relationship.
+The Olamide-assisted track "Standing Ovation" was released on January 14, 2016, as the album's second single.
+Its accompanying music video was filmed by Clarence Peters.